exomia/framework/README.md

 ## Information

-The exomia/framework is used for building 2D and 3D games and more inspired by the XNA/Mono framework
+The exomia/framework is used for building 2D and 3D games and more inspired by the XNA/Mono framework.

 ![](https://img.shields.io/github/issues-pr/exomia/framework.svg)
 ![](https://img.shields.io/github/issues/exomia/framework.svg)